Camping or living in the open air is a fantastic way to get closer to nature and it’s even more rewarding when you do it in an eco-friendly way.

-One of the great things about family eco camping is how easy and enjoyable it is to teach kids about the environment (and how to respect and protect it) without them even realising they are learning.
+One of the great things about an eco-camping adventure is how easy and enjoyable it is to teach kids about the environment (and how to protect it) without them even realising they are learning.

-Eco camping is the way of the past and of the future
+Eco camping is the way of the past and of the future.

 They also encourage us to live more sustainably, and this changing of habits and increased consciousness of the impact of our consumption and behaviour on the environment can be taken with us back home after our open-air holiday.

-Traditional materials and designs rediscovered
+Traditional designs rediscovered

 Generally, they use only recycled or recyclable building materials to limit their carbon impact.
 They often also use traditional designs like yurts, teepees and domes to create the impression of natural villages that blend into the countryside around them.

 Eco-friendly camping is a return to the way we used to build housing – non-invasive, functional and one that works with the environment and not against it.
 So, these campsites marry sophistication with simplicity.

 Wildlife in its natural habitat – eco-campsites have it all

 Eco-friendly campsites are all about getting out into the wild and enjoying it without damaging it.
 Consequently, they tend to be places that are rich in wildlife.

 Reduced water use

 Careful use of natural resources, in particular water, is one of the essential criteria for an open-air resort to get eco credentials.
 Measures such as water pressure reducers and automatic taps will be in place to control and reduce water use.

 Reduced car use